luck-seu/GURPP/README.md

 ```bash
 python train_gurp_prompt.py
 ```
+3. manually-defined prompt can be designed by modifying the method `get_region_sub_test_all()` in `load_graph_data.py` and then input them to the pretrained model to infer the results

-to reproduce the results in the paper, you can run the following command:
+To reproduce the results in the paper, you can run the following command:
 ```bash
 python reproduce.py